-Achebe, who died last Thursday, March 21, at 82, leaves behind a legacy of success in telling the other side of the story.
+Achebe, who was born November 16, 1930 and died at age 82 in 2013, leaves behind a legacy of success in telling the other side of the story.
 His robust oeuvre includes critically acclaimed novels, poems and essays.
 His first and best-known novel, Things Fall Apart, required reading in schools across America, was translated into more than 45 languages, and sold more than 10 million copies worldwide.

 To honor Achebe’s work, Millbourne and fellow Smithsonian curator Bryna Freyer suggest five other recent and contemporary authors who share his task of recording the African experience:

 Amos Tutuola (1920-1997), a Nigerian contemporary of Achebe’s, was a mostly self-taught writer who based his books on Yoruba folk tales.
 Freyer recommends his most acclaimed novel, The Palm-Wine Drinkard.

 Wole Soyinka (b.
 1934), also a Nigerian contemporary of Achebe’s, was the first person in Africa to be awarded the Nobel Prize in literature.
 He is best known for his poetry and plays, and Freyer recommends his 1975 play Death and the King’s Horseman.